deployd/AwaitScript/README.md

     await cleanFolder;

 This allows you to define a chain of processes (and optionally, a return value) that must happen asynchronously, without losing scope.

+### Async Debugging

+Using `await` and `async` will automatically add contextual information to the current `domain`.
+This means wherever an error is caught it will contain contextual information such as which `async` function was last called before the error, its line number in your source (instead of the compiled source).